Mr-A-D-Z/A-Z-pass-Password-Manager-legal/docs/terms-of-use.md

-# Terms of Use — A-Z Password Manager
+# Terms of Use — A-Z Password Manager ✅

-**Effective date:** 2026-01-23
+Last updated: 2026-01-23

-## 1) Acceptance
-By using A-Z Password Manager, you agree to these Terms.
+By using A-Z Password Manager, you agree to these terms.

+## What the app does
+- Helps you generate and store passwords.
+- Syncs your vault (encrypted) if you enable cloud sync.

-## 2) Your responsibility
+## Your responsibilities
-You are responsible for:
-- Keeping your master password secure
+- Keep your master password safe.
+If you forget it, your encrypted vault may be unrecoverable.
-- Keeping your device secure
-- Not using the app for illegal purposes
+- Don’t use the app for illegal activities.

-## 3) No recovery of master password
+## No warranty
-If you forget your master password, we may not be able to recover your encrypted vault data.

-## 4) Service availability
-We try to keep the service available, but it may be interrupted (maintenance, outages, etc.).
+The app is provided “as is”.
+We do our best, but we cannot guarantee zero bugs.

-## 5) Limitation of liability
+## Limitation of liability
-To the maximum extent permitted by law, we are not liable for indirect or consequential damages.
+We are not liable for losses caused by misuse, lost devices, or weak passwords chosen by users.

-## 6) Changes
+## Changes
-We may update these Terms.
-Updates will be posted on this page.
+We may update these terms.
+Updates will be published on this page.

-## 7) Contact
-Add your support method here (Tally link or email).